nzmpi/TransientLock/README.md

 An example of a lock that uses `transient` storage for its reentrancy guard.

+The contract is implemented in [src/TransientLock.sol](src/TransientLock.sol).
+The tests are in [tests/TransientLock.t.sol](tests/TransientLock.t.sol).

 ## How to use

  - Use `git clone git@github.com:nzmpi/TransientLock.git && cd TransientLock`.